 The math is pretty basic: ranking more programs gives you more options.
 If you applied to a program, you obviously saw some merit to considering it.
 If a program invited you for an interview, the selection committee also saw some merit in your qualifications.

 Dr. Strand gave the hypothetical of a program reaching out and saying “we’d love to see your name on Match Day.”
-That comment, he said, could be read a number of ways.
+That comment, he said, could be read in a number of ways.

-If you feel like your dream program is a reach, but got an interview, rank it first.
+If you feel as though your dream program is a reach, but you got an interview, rank it first.
 In the end, the Match tends to work out, with 80% of applicants landing at one of their top four choices.
 “The Match algorithm works to benefit students,” Dr. Strand said.
 “Rank the programs in the order you prefer them.
 Not in the order in which you think you are competitive.”

 “If you think you have a better chance of matching at program A, but program B is your dream program, you should rank program B first.
 Sometimes students get a little too caught up in thinking, ‘I’m a better candidate at this program so I might as well rank them first or second,’ instead of really going with their gut and ranking the programs you loved the best first, second and third.”

 Essential Tools & Resources